 Office hours: Monday-Friday 7:00 am - 3:30 pm

-The Orrville Compost Center, located at the end of Apple Avenue, is currently OPEN for the season on Wed., April 3, 2019.
+The Orrville Compost Center, located at the end of Apple Avenue, will open for the season on Wed., April 3, 2019.

 If the Orrville Compost Center hours are not convenience for you, another alternate for Wayne County residents include: